-At what age might surgical orthodontics be planned?
+When might surgical orthodontics be needed?

 How does orthognathic surgery work?

-What are the risks associated with orthognathic surgery?
+Risks associated with orthognathic surgery?

 What are the rewards of having orthognathic surgery?